The Greenhouse Sessions #26

 Her work includes The Grandma Reporter, The Inside Show, Singapore Minstrel, Buangkok Mall Life Club, and Not Grey: Intimacy, Ageing and Being.
 She was the lead artist for Both Sides, Now at Yishun, a year-long arts-based community development project by ArtsWok Collaborative (2023-24), and the 2025 Art Research Scholar-in-Residence at NAFA-UAS.

 Admission is by donation.
 While we welcome what you can give, a suggested amount of $40 will help us cover some session costs.
-Your contribution and support help us provide this important space where practitioners (seasoned and new) gather for learning and dialogue on the arts-based community development field.
-Donations of $10 and above or more are tax-deductible.
+Your contribution will help us provide this important space where practitioners (seasoned and new) gather for learning and dialogue on the arts-based community development field.
+Donations of $10 and above are tax-deductible.